-This report is published by Natural England under the Open Government Licence for public sector information.
+This publication is published by Natural England under the Open Government Licence v3.0 for public sector information.
 You are encouraged to use, and reuse, information subject to certain conditions.
-For details of the licence visit www.naturalengland.org.uk/copyright
+For details of the licence visit www.nationalarchives.gov.uk/doc/open-government-licence/version/3